j3schaue/physical_constants/data/README.md

 TO DO:
 Update recommended values tables for the constants in H&F 1986 through the present (or at least through 2014).
+A good place to start may be the review by [Olive, et al. (2014)](http://pdg.lbl.gov/2014/download/rpp2014-Chin.Phys.C.38.090001.pdf).